ellisonbg/py4science/book/whirlwind_tour.rst

-of your time doing scientific computing in Python will be spent in the core extension packages that provide fast arrays, statistics and visualization, a strong advantage that Python has over many alternatives is that Python is a full blow object oriented language with rich data structures, built in libraries, and support for multiple programming paradigms.
+of your time doing scientific computing in Python will be spent in the core extension packages that provide fast arrays, statistics and visualization, a strong advantage that Python has over many alternatives for scientific computing is that Python is a full blown object oriented language with rich data structures, built in libraries, and support for multiple programming paradigms.
 We'll take a break from crunching numbers to illustrate python's power in string processing, utilizing one of the essential data structures in python: the dictionary.

 A common task in text processing is to produce a count of word frequencies.
 While numpy has a built in histogram function for doing numerical histograms,